libis/workflow/README.md

 example.
 If the error is so severe that no other child items should be processed, the action can decide to throw an exception, preferably a ::LIBIS::Workflow::Exception or a child exception thereof.

-### performing an action on the provided work item
+### Performing an action on the provided work item

 If the task wants to perform an action on the work item directly, it should define a 'process' method.
-The work item is available to the method as class instance variable '@workitem'.
+The work item is available to the method as class instance variable 'workitem'.
 Again the method is responsible to communicate errors with a failed status or by throwing an exception.

-### combining both
+### Combining both

 It is possible to perform some action on the parent work item first and then process each child item.
 Processing the child items should be done in process_item as usual, but processing the parent item can be done either by defining a pre_process method or a process method that ends with a 'super' call.
 Using this should be an exception as it is recommended to create a seperate task to process the child work items.

-### default behaviour
+### Default behaviour

 The default implementation of 'process' is to call 'pre_process' and then call 'process_item' on each child item.

 The default implementation for 'process_item' is to run each child task for each given child item.
+This will raise an exception unless the workflow has defined some sub-tasks for this task.
+This means that in the workflow definition tree each leaf task should either implement it's own 'process_item' method or override the 'process' method.
+Only non-leaf nodes in the workflow definition tree are allowed to use the default implementation (by defining only 'name' and 'tasks' value).
+See above on 'Workflow configuration' for more info.

+### Configuration

+The task takes some options that determine how the task will be handling special cases.
+The options should be passed to the Task constructor as part of the initialization.
+The workflow configuration will take care of that.

+* quiet: Boolean - default: false
+* always_run: Boolean - default: false
+* items_first: Boolean - default: false

+The quiet option surpresses all logging for this task.

+When the option always_run is set, the task will run even when a previous task failed to run on the item before.
+Note that successfully running such a task will unmark the item as failed.
+The status history of the item will show which tasks failed.
+Only use this option if you are sure the task will fully recover if the previous tasks failed or did not run due to a previous failure.

+The items_fist option determines the processing order.
+If a task has multiple subtasks and the given workitem has multiple subitems, setting the items_first option will cause it to take the first subitem, run the first subtask on it, then the second subtask and so on.
+Next it will run the first, second, ... subtask on the second subitem and so on.
+If the option is not set or set to false, the first subtask will run on each subitem, then the second subtask on each subitem, and so on.

-### convenience functions
+### Convenience functions

 #### get_root_item()